2009 Los Angeles Dodgers season: June

 On August 4, the Dodgers beat the Milwaukee Brewers 17–4 at Dodger Stadium.
 The 17 runs scored was the highest run total by the Dodgers in a home game since they also scored 17 on May 25, 1979, against the Cincinnati Reds.
 With two outs in the ninth inning, relief pitcher Guillermo Mota hit Brewers first baseman Prince Fielder with a pitch (apparently in retaliation for Chris Smith hitting Manny Ramirez a few innings earlier).
 Mota was ejected from the game.
 After the game, Fielder attempted to gain entry into the Dodgers clubhouse to confront Mota but was stopped by security guards.
 Both Mota and Fielder were fined by Major League Baseball for their actions.

-On August 15, in a road game against the Arizona Diamondbacks, Dodgers pitcher Hiroki Kuroda was hit in the head by a line drive off the bat of Rusty Ryal.
+In a road game against the Arizona Diamondbacks on August 15, Dodgers pitcher Hiroki Kuroda was hit in the head by a line drive off the bat of Rusty Ryal.
 After leaving the game, he was diagnosed with a concussion and stayed in the hospital overnight.

-On August 20, Russell Martin hit a grand-slam home run in the sixth inning to break open a 2–2 tie and lead the Dodgers to a 7–2 victory over the Chicago Cubs.
+Five days later, Russell Martin hit a grand-slam home run in the sixth inning to break open a 2–2 tie and lead the Dodgers to a 7–2 victory over the Chicago Cubs.
 It was the fourth home run for Martin in the 2009 season and his second career grand slam.
 On August 21, Randy Wolf, George Sherrill, and Jonathan Broxton combined to one-hit the Chicago Cubs and beat them 2–1.
 Wolf hit a double in the second inning to score the Dodgers' only two runs.

+September

 On September 5, Randy Wolf picked up his 100th career win, in a 7–4 victory over the San Diego Padres at Dodger Stadium.

-On September 8, the Dodgers tied a franchise record by hitting into five double plays in a road game against the Arizona Diamondbacks.
+Soon after on September 8, the Dodgers tied a franchise record by hitting into five double plays in a road game against the Arizona Diamondbacks.
 Russell Martin (second inning), Rafael Furcal (third inning), James Loney (fourth inning), Matt Kemp (sixth inning) and Ronnie Belliard (seventh inning) all hit into double plays in the game.
 The Dodgers came from behind to win the game 5–4.
 On September 26, the Dodgers came from behind to beat the Pittsburgh Pirates 8–4 at Pittsburgh.
 The victory clinched a playoff spot for the Dodgers, their third in four seasons.
 The last time the Dodgers made the playoffs three times in four years was 1963–66.

+October

-On October 3, the Dodgers broke open a scoreless game against the Colorado Rockies with a five-run seventh inning and held on for the 5–0 victory that clinched their second straight National League West Championship.
+On October 3, the Dodgers broke open a scoreless game against the Colorado Rockies with a five-run seventh inning and held on for the 5–0 victory that clinched their second straight National League West championship.
 It was the first time the Dodgers won back-to-back division pennants since 1977–78.